The heavens declare the glory of the Lord

 Thirteen hundred million years ago, life on earth was rudimentary.
 There were yet no plants nor animals, however primitive.
 The most advanced life forms on earth were fungi.

 Meantime, at a distance of thirteen hundred million light years from Earth, give or take a bit, two black holes collided.
 This converted some matter into energy, in the form of a gravitational wave.
 Now, when you convert matter into energy, you get a lot of energy.
 The exchange rate is huge.
 The atomic bomb that destroyed the city of Hiroshima in 1945 produced as much energy as 16 thousand tons of exploding TNT, by converting into energy about as much matter as the mass of a butterfly.
 But when the two black holes collided, the matter converted into energy was not the mass of a butterfly.
 It was a million times the mass of the Earth.
-For a fiftieth of a second, the collision radiated fifty times more power than the combined power of the four hundred thousand million million million suns in the observable universe.
+For a fiftieth of a second, the collision radiated fifty times as much power as the combined power of the four hundred thousand million million million suns in the observable universe.

 The gravitational wave spread out in all directions at the speed of light.
 Since then it has been spreading out at the speed of light for some thirteen hundred million years, thinning as it does so.
 Meanwhile, here on earth, plants evolved, and animals evolved, and the dinosaurs came and went, and humans appeared.
 And still the gravitational wave spread out.

 For the last five months, the scientists have been carefully checking their work, and yesterday they announced their discovery.
-Yesterday, the biggest release of energy ever detected in the entire universe passed into public human consciousness.
+Yesterday, the biggest release of energy ever witnessed in the entire cosmos passed into public human consciousness.

 Yesterday, as never before, the heavens declared the glory of the Lord.